Top 5 Tips for Creating a Superior Sales Incentives Program

 In the construction industry, a platform is a thing that lifts up and people can stand upon for support.
 This is true in sales as well.
 By adopting a digital platform dedicated to creating the best channel incentives program for your company, your sales reps have the foundation of incentives that direct their best sales performance.

 Your Sales Incentives Platform Must Add Value

 Your challenge is to stay abreast of the most innovative technology platforms to create value in your employee recognition programs.
 Consider smartphones.
 Blackberry and Nokia were eclipsed when new ideas flooded the marketplace.
 As Android and Apple ecosystems surpassed older smartphones, the value came from the apps that developers created for the platforms.
-Your incentives platforms should be adding value to your programs to ensure success.
+Your incentives platforms should add value to your programs to ensure success.

 The growth in online platforms comes from three modern technologies: social, cloud and mobile.
-Social networks connect people worldwide and enable them to maintain their online identity, the cloud provides a global infrastructure that allows anyone to create applications and content for the worldwide audience, and mobile technology allows anyone to connect to the infrastructure whenever they wish.
+Social networks connect people worldwide and enable them to maintain their online identity, and the cloud provides a global infrastructure that allows anyone to create applications and content for a worldwide audience, and mobile technology allows anyone to connect to the infrastructure whenever they wish.

 Why You Need Online Incentives Platforms in Today’s Marketplace